tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

 end
 ```

 Our trait sets our `memory_cards` association to be a single-element array with a factory-built `MemoryCard`.
 We are able to simply `build` our association because we are working with `Struct`s and not `ActiveRecord`-backed models.
-If you are in a Rails app, you will want to review the different options for [specifying an association](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md#associations) with FactoryBot and decide what makes sense for your situation.
+If you are in a Rails app, you will want to review the different options for [specifying an association](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md#associations) with FactoryBot and decide which makes sense for your situation.

 ```ruby
 FactoryBot.build(:camera, :with_memory_card)